-Real estate agent with client holding pad of paper.
+A real estate agent with a client holding a pad of paper, indicating a discussion or consultation.

 What Does A Property Manager Do?